 The ASPCA estimates Americans spend over $1,000 per year on their dogs on average.
 But that number hides a lot of variation.
 A large breed with health issues in a major city costs significantly more than a small, healthy dog in a low cost-of-living area.

-Hereβs an honest breakdown of what dog ownership actually costs β so you can plan accurately.
+Hereβs an honest breakdown of what dog ownership actually costs β so you can plan accurately and avoid financial surprises.

 Food: $400β$1,200/year